Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

-The proofs of \cref{thm:1_dep_berry_esseen_3P,thm:1_dep_berry_esseen_4P} share similar steps but incorporate additional techniques.
-The explanation of these techniques is provided in the last two subsections.
+The proofs of \cref{thm:1_dep_berry_esseen_3P,thm:1_dep_berry_esseen_4P} share similar steps but incorporate additional technical steps, explained in the last two subsections.
 In \cref{sec:pf_sketch_4N}, we present the iterated Lindeberg swapping method, which helps improve the dimension complexity when a finite fourth moment condition is satisfied.
 Additionally, in \cref{sec:permutation_argument}, we introduce permutation arguments to enhance the Berry--Esseen bounds by replacing the maximal moments with the average moments.
 For the complete proofs, please refer to \cref{sec:pf_1_dep_3P,sec:pf_1_dep_4P}.